 Members and employees of Corporate Fleet Members at Mackinaw level and above enjoy free museum admission and programs year round.
 For more information on membership, view our membership information page.

 The front window exhibit area here at our museum is hosting a temporary exhibit from Iowa boat builder and award winning modeler Jeff Moses from mid-January through mid-May.
-On display will be a unique collection that includes custom motor yacht models, racing sailboat half models, Chris Craft classic speed boat models, Mercury outboard models, and much more.
-Jeff will be here in person on Saturday and Sunday to talk with visitors about his mobile maritime museum.
-Stop in for a look and friendly conversation!
+The exhibit is a unique collection that includes custom motor yacht models, racing sailboat half models, Chris Craft classic speed boat models, Mercury outboard models, and much more.
+Jeff will be here in person on February 28-March 1 to talk with visitors and demonstrate boat building and modeling techniques.

 This exhibit features artifacts representing all areas of the National Oceanic and Atmospheric Administration (NOAA) including themes of history, navigation, weather, and fisheries.
 It also highlights shipwrecks of the mid-lake region of Lake Michigan.

 Follow this link to see updates on activities related to this exhibit, which will be in place through October.

 Join us on Saturday, May 2nd 2015 as we remember the 86 crewmen of USS Lagarto on the 70th anniversary of her loss.
 Lagarto was built in Manitowoc and was sunk on May 3, 1945.
 The ceremony will take place on the deck of USS Cobia.
 This free event can be viewed from the museum's Quarterdeck.